Piriformis Syndrome Manchester

 So how do we tell if its Piriformis syndrome or Sciatica?

-The straight leg raise test (Lasegue’s Maneuver) is performed as a general test for sciatica, but to differentiate in this case, a test for the differentiation of piriformis vs sciatica is required.
-This can then lead to correct treatment and earlier recovery.
+The straight leg raise test (Lasegue’s Maneuver) is performed as a general test for Sciatica, but to differentiate between the two, a test is required.

 Runner’s Piriformis Syndrome